Key Stage 2 Competition

 - Art work and poetry inspired by visits to Stockport War Memorial & Art Gallery; the Imperial War Museum; visiting Commonwealth Graves in local cemeteries

-- A diary of meals and school life in WW2 – supported by the section on the website ‘Life in the North West 1939 – 45’.
+- A diary of meals and school life in WW2 – supported by the Home Front section on this website

-All class submissions will receive a certificate and the winning entry will receive £50 in vouchers (with a further £50 donated to the school) and a commemorative cup to keep for one year.
-Those submissions which specifically touch on the Normandy Campaign will be submitted to a National Competition, organised by the Spirit of Normandy Trust in association with the Young Historian Project (offshoot of the Historical Association) and judged by the Editor of The Historian Magazine.
+All class submissions will receive a certificate and the winning entry will receive £25 in vouchers (with a further £25 donated to the school) and a commemorative cup to keep for one year.
+Those submissions which specifically touch on World War 2 the Normandy Campaign will be submitted to a National Competition, organised by the Spirit of Normandy Trust in association with the Young Historian Project (offshoot of the Historical Association) and judged by the Editor of The Historian Magazine.
 The national competition winner receives a prize of £100 (and a further £100 is donated to the school).

 Timeline of the Primary Competition